 Ties that Bynde is a Michigan-based corsetiere who just recently debuted this training corset.
 Custom-fit and made from spot broche coutil, this corset is strong enough to be worn daily.
 The shoulders straps attach to the corset using ribbon and grommets, which are slightly adjustable.

 Totally Waisted!
-Corsets is a Toronto-based business that creates a variety of couture corsets from traditional Victorian styles to modern corseted wedding gowns.
+Corsets (Now Bone & Busk Couture) is a Toronto-based business that creates a variety of couture corsets from traditional Victorian styles to modern corseted wedding gowns.
 Kate has experience in drafting posture-corrective garments and her corsets are capable of giving impressive waist reductions while looking relatively natural.
 This gorgeous made-to-measure corset features straps adjustable using ribbon laces, and it includes lace accents, painstakingly tidy contrast stitching and beautiful flossing.

-The “Buxom Bodice” by Pirate Fashions is the least expensive corset with shoulder straps on this list, starting at $139 USD.
-The 16.5-inch-high back provides plenty of support and the straps can either be criss-crossed or go straight back, depending on the amount of type of shoulder support you need.
+The “Buxom Bodice” by Pirate Fashions is another OTR option, with prices starting at $139 USD.
+This is highly adjustable with six lacing systems, the 16.5-inch-high back provides plenty of support, and the straps can either be criss-crossed or go straight back, depending on the amount of type of shoulder support you need.
 However, give yourself extra time to into and out of this corset, because the straps fasten in the back instead of the front, and the lack of front busk can make wriggling into this corset a bit tricky!
 It’s definitely easier to have a helper in this situation.

 Overbust Waistcoat Corsets